 It is amazing to think that from approximately 20 species of daylilies over 65,000 varieties of daylily hybrids have been developed.
 While the colors of most species are orange, yellow or rarely pinkish there are now daylily hybrids in shades of red, purple, near white and more!
 With so many daylily varieties to choose from why would one want to grow daylily species?

 Besides the historical interest of growing a species there are many traits that makes a species desirable.
 First and foremost in our opinion is the simple natural lines and form that species exhibit.
 The trumpet or simple star shapes of the blooms, the graceful narrow foliage and the loose growth habit of many of the species is delightful and fits into most landscaping designs.
 Secondly as plants that have evolved over millions of years they contain potential adaptability that may not be present some of the more modern cultivars.
-Finally from a breeding standpoint the species may contain genetic material that
+Finally from a breeding standpoint the species may contain genetic material that could produce new yet undiscovered traits.

 The daylily species listed below are arranged by bloom time here in Vermont